rylan-holt/Favoriting-Service/README.md

 ## 4. Mitigation Plan

 **4.a.
 Teammate**
-This Service was built for Jelena’s restaurant locator app. (but should also work with Haley’s restaurant locator app.
+This Service was built for Jelena’s restaurant locator app. (but should also work with Haley’s Chinese Flashcards app).

 **4.b.
 Current Status**
 Fully implemented and tested locally aside from dedicated commands to favorite, unfavorite, add, will be completed by **May 23, 2025** at the latest.